tgrunnagle/go-towerfall/README.md

 ## Game Controls

 - Use W, A, S, D keys to move your player
-- Use left mouse button to shoot bullets
+- Click, hold, and release left mouse button to shoot arrows, right mouse button to cancel
 - Create a new game room or join an existing one from the landing page
 - View room information and other players in the game view